savonet/book/language.md

 ### Variables

-We have already seen many examples of uses of _variables_ so that we should be
+We have already seen many examples of uses of _variables_, so that we should be
 quick: we use

 ```liquidsoap
 x = e
 ```

-in order to assign the result of the evaluation of an expression `e` to a variable `x`, which can later on be referred to as `x`.
+in order to assign the result of evaluating an expression `e` to a variable `x`, which can later on be referred to as `x`.
 Variables can be masked: we can define two variables with the same name, and at any point in the program the last defined value for the variable is used: